P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Scaling Feast - A simple, balanced way to increase your maximum hunger.

 * Scaling Health - Allows the player to increase their maximum health and adds additional difficulty to enemies.

+* Schematica - Display ghost structures and export parts of your world, all inside Minecraft!

+* Schematics - A simple schematic item to help in survival construction.

 * Security Craft - SecurityCraft adds loads of different ways to protect your house with!